-recognison.
 The Company uses a provision matrix to determine impairment loss allowance on the portfolio of trade receivables.
-The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted of roward looking estimates.
-At year end, the historically observed default rates are updated and change in the forward-boding estimates are analyzed.
+The provision matrix is based on its historically observed default rates over the expected file of the trade receivable and is adjusted for forward looking estimates.
+At year end, the historically observed default rates are updated and changes in the forward roboting estimates are analyzed.

 Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable and the amount of the loss is recognised in the statement of profit and loss.

-28.2 Liquidity risk Liquidity risk is defined as the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are setted by delivering and are other financial assets.
-Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of credit facilities to meet obligations when due. the Company's approach to managing liquidity is to ensurue, as far a possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
+28.2 Uquidity risk Liquidity risk is defined as the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or other financial assets.
+Prudent Equidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of oredit facilities to meet obligations when due. the Company's approach to managing liquidity is to ensure, as far a possible, that it will have sufficient Equidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.